Digital Switchover

 - find information on cold calls and protecting yourself from scams on the website Age UK - phone scams.

-- You can sign up to the Telephone Preference Service (TPS) which allows you to opt out of marketing calls? for more information visit the TPS website.
+- You can sign up to the Telephone Preference Service (TPS) which allows you to opt out of marketing calls?
+For more information visit the TPS website.